mariblan/display-property/readme.md

-Step 1 - display:
+Inline display:
-The display property of css specifies how the element itself, or its children elements, are going to layout on the page.
-There are 8 types of displays, and each ones has a different behavior, so lets use the navigation bar on index.html to tests them.

-First, we are going to work with the `block`, `inline-block` and `inline` values.
-Read carefully the explanation of each element:
+In this activity we are going to learn how to use the `inline` display.
+Read carefully the explanation of its characteristics:

-    `block` - The block property is the default behavior for most elements.
-The elements with this type of display will:
-        - Start on a new line from the previous element.
-        - Take the whole with of the viewport.
-        - Be as hight as its content.
-If there is no content inside, they will have no hight and will not display.
-        - Be able to add paddings and margins vertically.

     `inline` - The inline property is the default behavior of some text elements (e.g. <a>, <i>, <b>, <em> and <span>).
 The elements with this type of display will:
         - Start on the same line of other inline elements next to them.
         - Not be able to change their with or height from the default one, which will be as hight as the content.

-    `inline-block` - The inline-block property combines the behavior of the both displays.
-The elements with this type of display will:
-        - Stack horizontally as the inline elements.
-        - Be able to change their with and height as the block.

-Something that is also important, is that the display is applied to the element that we want to make display inline with others or on the next line.

-With that said, lets start by applying the `inline` display to our navigatio bar:
+        - Not give a layout to its children elements, only to itself.

+Now that we know how the `inline` display works, let's start styling the navigation bar on the page indes.html, with the help of our styles.css.

     - Open now the index.html file and look at the code inside the <header> element.
     You can see that there is a <nav> element with an <span> and another one with three <a> tags. <nav> elements have as a default the `block` display, so you will see how in the browser, the content inside each <nav> is in a column disposition.